mcnuttandrew/color-buddy/README.md

 - [x] Merge the info and fixes tooltips in the lints
 - [x] Hover broken on compare, also make sure it takes the right stringify (same as the color channel)
 - [x] Select compare from palettes drop down menu
-- [ ] Allow no palettes,
-- [ ] allows renaming of non-current palettes
-- [ ] Parameterize the scatter column completely, allow edits to the compare stuff

 # Nice to have